Continuous time crystals as a PT symmetric state and the emergence of critical exceptional points

 One may also perform a similar linear stability analysis to the PT-broken fixed points as well.
 It can be shown generically that the fixed points come in pairs, where one is stable and the other is unstable in the physical case (see SM Sec.
 C \cite{supsup}).
 We remark that this is different from conventional phase transitions, where a pair of stable fixed points appears in a symmetry-broken phase \cite{Minganti}.

 In summary, by combining Theorem with linear stability analysis we have shown that the L-$\mathcal{PT}$ symmetry ($\ref{HuberPT}$) can generically produce persistent periodic oscillations for bipartite bosonic models with conserved particle number.
-Moreover, we have revealed that a pair of stable and unstable fixed points emerge if a PT symmetry of solutions is broken and the transition point is typically a CEP.
+Moreover, we have revealed that a pair of stable and unstable fixed points emerges if a PT symmetry of solutions is broken and the transition point is typically a CEP.

-At a glance, this is similar to the PT transitions of non-Hermitian Hamiltonians, which are also associated with exceptional points.
+At a glance, this is similar to the PT transitions of non-Hermitian Hamiltonians, which are also associated with exceptional points $\text{\cite{MostafazadehA1, Bender, Bender2}}$.
 However, there is a fundamental difference: the non-Hermitian PT symmetry breaking is a \textit{spectral} transition while our n-PT symmetry breaking is a transition of a \textit{steady state} (which is closer to the conventional notion of phase transition).
 As a result, the exceptional points that mark our transition are \textit{critical} (i.e. the damping rate vanishes), while the former is generically not \cite{MostafazadehA1, Bender, Bender2} (as shown in Table A.1 in SM Sec.
+A \cite{supsup}) \cite{Note2}.

-A) \cite{supsup, footnote4}. \textit{One-collective spin models.---} A representative example to which our framework can be applied is the one-collective spin ~\cite{Hannukainen, Ribeiro, Carmichael, Ferreira}.
+\textit{One-collective spin models.---} A representative example to which our framework can be applied is the one-collective spin ~\cite{Hannukainen, Ribeiro, Carmichael, Ferreira}.
 (For a concrete example of a spatially extended bosonic system, see SM Sec.
-D.5.)
+D.5 \cite{supsup}.)
 This class of systems has been discovered to exhibit DCTCs \cite{Iemini, Piccitto, dos, Buonaiuto} and has been extensively studied since then.
-Since it is known that one-collective spin can be mapped to a two-boson particle-number conserving system via the Schwinger boson transformation \cite{Pires}, our conclusions for bipartite bosonic systems with L-$\mathcal{PT}$ symmetry above can be directly applied when the collective spin has L-$\mathcal{PT}$ symmetry.
+Since it is known that one-collective spin can be mapped to a two-boson particle-number conserving system via the Schwinger boson transformation \cite{Pires}, our conclusions for bipartite bosonic systems with an L-$\mathcal{PT}$ symmetry above can be directly applied when the collective spin has the L-$\mathcal{PT}$ symmetry.